fragcolor-xyz/shards/docs/docs/reference/shards/lisp/macros.md

 ## defshards

-Defines new shards that can be grouped together and inserted into an existing wire program.
+Defines new shards that can be grouped together and inserted into an existing Wire program.

 !!! note
     What's a [`shard`](https://learn.fragcolor.xyz/learn.fragcolor/primer/#shard)?